Iran: Yearning for freedom 2 years after Mahsa Amini's death – DW – 09/13/2024

 Jina Mahsa Amini as enduring symbol

-The fate of Mahsa Amini still serves to illuminate the fault lines in Iranian society.
+The fate of Amini still serves to illuminate the fault lines in Iranian society.

 Due to public pressure, the expert was dismissed from his university position.
 The recent presidential election also saw many boycott the vote and use social media to bring focus to the victims of the recent government crackdown.

-For Saeed Dehghan, Jina Mahsa Amini has become a symbol for all women who have fought for their rights and freedoms throughout Iran's contemporary history, defying threats of repression or even death.
+For Saeed Dehghan, Amini has become a symbol for all women who have fought for their rights and freedoms throughout Iran's contemporary history, defying threats of repression or even death.

 Edited by: Darko Janjevic